From creepy crawlies to the Commons: What’s next for Matt Hancock?

 But this can only be triggered by three circumstances: a criminal conviction, a suspension from the House following a sanction from the Standards Committee, or an offence relating to false or misleading allowance claims.

-This means it is up to Mr Hancock whether he continues serving as an MP until the next election.
+This means it is up to Mr Hancock whether he continues serving as the MP for West Suffolk until the next election.

-Should he wish to represent that seat again, he will need to convince the people of West Suffolk to support him.
+Should he wish to represent the seat again, he will need to convince the voters in the constituency to support him.

 Even if he thinks he can win over the electorate, there is every chance Mr Hancock may be denied the opportunity to stand as a Tory MP again.